Best Ski Poles - Feature Image

 Recommended Ski Pole Length

-Should I choose fixed-length ski poles or adjustable?
+Should I choose fixed-length ski poles or adjustable ones?

 This decision is mostly a matter of personal preference.
 Adjustable ski poles are great for people who want to change their pole length depending on the conditions.
-If you ski both alpine and telemark or are a split border touring in the backcountry, you may prefer adjustable poles.
-Fixed poles are more traditional, and some skiers feel that they provide better stability.
+You may prefer adjustable poles if you ski alpine and telemark or are a split border touring in the backcountry.
+Fixed poles are more traditional, and some skiers feel they provide better stability.

 Similar Posts